 Climate Change is Causing Livestock Herders to Grow Crops Instead

-Defenders of animal gifting programs, many of which encourage supporters to purchase cows and goats for hungry families in Africa, often point to traditions such as African pastoralism and nomadic herders’ longstanding reliance on livestock for sustenance.
-What they fail to note is that many pastoralists are shifting to growing drought tolerant crops and climate resilient, indigenous fruits and vegetables instead, in response to climate change.
+Defenders of animal gifting programs, many of which encourage supporters to purchase cows and goats for families in countries experiencing extreme hunger and poverty, often point to traditions such as African pastoralism and nomadic herders’ longstanding reliance on livestock for sustenance.
+However, pastoralists are increasingly shifting to growing drought tolerant crops and climate resilient, indigenous fruits and vegetables instead, in response to climate change.

 “Samburu County is one of the regions in Kenya most ravaged by recurrent drought, with most of the population living below the poverty line.
 Climate change has made cattle herding an increasingly unsustainable livelihood option for nomadic and semi-nomadic pastoralists, leaving many households in Samburu without access to a daily meal.

 Samburu community leader Joshua Leparashau says, “Animals will continue to die due to severe drought.
 The community still wants to hold on to the concept that having many livestock is a source of pride.
 This must change.”
 He and other community leaders note the need for decreased dependence on animals and increased cultivation of plants and food-bearing trees.

 In response, the Samburu tribe, working with Sadhana Forest, has embarked on an initiative to plant 18 species of indigenous drought-resistant fruit trees and shrubs.
 These food-bearing trees are rich in nutrients and, in addition to increasing food security, improve soil quality and water absorption rates, making desertified earth better suited to growing plant food crops.

 Elsewhere in Kenya, extreme heat and increased droughts have taken a similar toll.
 As a result, more than 100 livestock farmers in the region have begun growing chili peppers instead.
 Reporting for Reuters earlier this year, Caroline Wambui writes: